 The Group and the Company manage the capital structure and make adjustments to it in the light of changes in economic conditions and the risk characteristics of their activities.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares (to maintain the agreed loan maturities, distribution of equity in any form needs to be pre-approved by loan capital lenders).
-No changes were made in the objectives, policies or processes of capital management during the years ended 31 December 2023 and 2022.
+No changes were made in the objectives, policies or processes of capital management during the years ended 31 December 2024 and 2023.

 The Group and the Company is obliged to upkeep the equity at not less than 50% of the share capital, as imposed by the Law on Companies of the Republic of Lithuania.
-As at 31 December 2023 and 2022, the Group and the Company also had external share capital requirements from the bank regarding equity and asset ratio.
-As at 31 December 2023 and 2022, the Group and the Company were in compliance with the above mentioned requirements.
+As at 31 December 2024 and 2023, the Group and the Company also had external share capital requirements from the bank regarding equity and asset ratio.
+As at 31 December 2024, the Group and the Company were not in compliance with the above-mentioned requirements, whereas they were in compliance as at 31 December 2023 (Note 14).